daniellionel01/gleam-llm/docs/notes.md

 - open questions:
   - how many iterations should be the max. for a LLM to try?

+## todo
+  - [ ] cache report results as json
+  - [ ] generated html report
+    - [ ] charts how well certain models do over all cases
+    - [ ] nicer styling & formatting
+    - [ ] code highlighting
+  - [ ] allow for multiple iterations for model on case and give it gleam compiler output to allow it to attempt and fix its own mistake/s

 ## miscelleaneous

 - baseline with other languages
   - python (with uv)